 Many fish kills occur after several days of cloudy weather, early in the morning, or after heavy rain events.
 This is because when sunlight is not present, plants also use oxygen (respire), leaving less in the water available for fish.
 When a lake or pond’s water quality becomes unbalanced, just a small change can be enough to stress fish.

-A large rain event can also rapidly circulate the water in a lake or pond causing changes in the position of oxygen rich water in a short period of time.
-This quick ‘turnover’ of the water can rapidly limit the amount of oxygen available to fish and result in a fish kill.
+Additionally, large rain events can also rapidly circulate the water in a lake or pond, causing changes in the position of oxygen rich water in a short period of time.
+This quick ‘turnover’ of the water can quickly decrease the amount of oxygen available to fish, essentially causing them to suffocate.

 Keep a close eye on your waterbody to determine if fish are stressed or susceptible to a kill.
 When oxygen levels are low, the fish in the pond will hang out near the water's surface.
 The fish may be very skittish and appear stressed.
 A noticeable sign of this is when dozens of fish get startled as you approach your pond.
 If you notice these signs and contact your fisheries management professional early on, it may be possible to reduce the severity of a fish kill and prevent future kills using quick and corrective action:

 Once DO levels reach a lethal range, it may take several days to kill the entire fish population.
 This gives lake and pond owners a chance to circulate the water with floating fountains and increase DO with a bottom diffused aerator or a nanobubble aerator (which helps limit excess algae and provides 79,000x more oxygen than traditional systems).
 The increased DO can rapidly help restore balance to the aquatic environment.

 Manage algae and vegetation growth